a-engineer/capstone/README.md

 Employee Productivity Data
 This data has nine columns with the following information:

-  employee = In the real data this would actually be the employee\'s name. reg_hours = This represents the number of regular hours that an employee worked. ot_hours = This represents the number of overtime that an employee worked. vac_hours = This represents the number of vacation hours that an employee took. task1_hrs = This task represents the amount of time an employee spent on new business work. task2_hrs = This task represents the amount of time an employee spent on maintenance work. task3_hrs = This task represents the amount of time an employee spent on training. task4_hrs = This task represents the amount of time an employee spent on emergenecy work. productivity = This represents the total yearly productivity of that employee.
+  employee = In the real data this would actually be the employee's name.

+  reg_hours = This represents the number of regular hours that an employee worked.

+  ot_hours = This represents the number of overtime that an employee worked.

+  vac_hours = This represents the number of vacation hours that an employee took.

+  task1_hrs = This task represents the amount of time an employee spent on new business work.

+  task2_hrs = This task represents the amount of time an employee spent on maintenance work.

+  task3_hrs = This task represents the amount of time an employee spent on training.

+  task4_hrs = This task represents the amount of time an employee spent on emergenecy work.

+  productivity = This represents the total yearly productivity of that employee.

 The data product will perform the following functions: